Point Placing Strategies

 Take Home Challenge

 This is the last chapter of the “Foundation” section.
-The challenges in the chapters so far—random, noise, parameters—have been open ended.
+The challenges in the chapters so far—random, noise, parameters—have been open-ended.
 They suggested general themes, but left the specifics up to you.

 Solving these two challenges will require strategic planning: